SameedIlyas/ONT-SIP/README.md

 # Mininet
-Download and run mininet on a VM or linux based device following the instructions on https://mininet.org/download/ and check the runnnings using https://mininet.org/walkthrough/.
-Once set up and running, you can use the CLI to set up  topologies and can also connect remote controllers like POX.
+Download and run Mininet on a virtual machine or Linux-based device by following the instructions provided on https://mininet.org/download/, and verify its functionality using the guide at https://mininet.org/walkthrough/.
+Once it is set up and running, you can use the CLI to create topologies and connect remote controllers such as POX.

 ![WhatsApp Image 2023-11-08 at 22 09 24_d30a94d1](https://github.com/SameedIlyas/ONTInternship/assets/127698326/156f1fd7-8e56-41a9-a3eb-c1da8034ff89)